-Pete tries cases with a passion for justice and vindication for his clients.
-He won his first multi-million dollar verdict from a unanimous jury as lead counsel in a fraud trial against Mercedes-Benz on behalf of a defrauded car dealership in South Texas.
+In February 2013, Pete won a $136 million jury verdict from a unanimous jury in a fraud trial against Mercedes-Benz—the largest jury verdict in the State of Texas this year.
 He won an eight-figure judgment against former corporate officers for civil racketeering ("RICO") violations, RICO conspiracy, fraud, and breach of fiduciary duty after a three-week trial in federal court.
 Pete won a seven-figure jury verdict and obtained a final judgment as lead counsel in state court on his healthcare clients' claims of fraud, theft, and breach of contract against an investor.
-He tried a two-month-long federal jury trial in which his internet-technology client obtained a seven-figure jury verdict and successfully defended against a $20 million counterclaim under the Computer Fraud and Abuse act.
+He tried a two-month-long federal jury trial in which his internet-technology client obtained a seven-figure jury verdict and successfully defended against a $20 million counterclaim under the Computer Fraud and Abuse Act.

 The Texas Lawyer recently recognized Pete as one of the top 25 lawyers under 40 in the State of Texas, and he has been repeatedly selected for inclusion in Texas Super Lawyers publications.

 Pete frequently lectures on electronic discovery and the use of computer-forensic evidence in litigation.
 He has served as a panelist for the E-Discovery Roundtable series in the Texas Lawyer, written for the Metropolitan Corporate Counsel on Electronic Discovery, and presented to attorneys and clients on electronic discovery and computer forensics in Beyond Electronic Discovery: Digital Evidence and the New Age of Litigation.
 Pete is a contributing author to McGraw-Hill’s authoritative text, Hacking Exposed: Computer Forensics (2nd Ed.)
 (2010).